 Reuben McCoy, Winslow

-McCoy was chasing his fourth gold of the meet when he was anchoring the 4x400, but he got tangled up with Piscataway's Spencer McRimmon and went down and couldn't finish.
+McCoy was chasing his fourth gold of the meet when he was anchoring the 4x400, but he got tangled up with Piscataway's Spencer McRimmon on the first turn and went down and couldn't finish.

 Anthony Miles, Winslow